About the Event

 - Juha Siikamäki, Thomas J. Klutznick Senior Fellow

-- V. Kerry Smith, Regents Professor Emeritus of Economics, W.P.
+- V. Kerry Smith, University Fellow, Regents Professor Emeritus of Economics, W.P.
 Carey School of Business, Arizona State University